How to Perform a Brand Audit in 9 Simple Steps

 8. Evaluate Your Offers

-Before you can get a sale, you must make an offer.
-An offer isn’t just pitching your product or service, nor is it a call-to-action.
-Instead, it encompasses the functional, technical, and emotional benefits that customers will receive.
+Before you can make a sale, you must create an offer.
+An offer communicates the functional, technical, and emotional benefits customers receive.

-Given how competitive the marketplace is, your offer can’t be average, mediocre, or even good.
+Because of how competitive the market is, your offer can’t be average, mediocre, or even good.

 It must be excellent.